SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Builders/SKSheetBuilder/SKSheetBuilder_buildEither_first.md

     @AutomaticArticleSubheading(disabled)
 }

-A result builder function that processes an array of ``SKPage`` for the true branch of a conditional statement.
+A result builder function that processes an array of ``SKPage`` structs for the true branch of a conditional statement.

 ## Overview

 The ``SKSheetBuilder/buildEither(first:)`` function is a component of the ``SKSheetBuilder`` result builder in the `SheetKit` package.
-It takes an array of `SKPage` components and processes them for inclusion in the `true` branch of a conditional statement.
-This function returns the provided pages as an array of `SKPage`, ensuring they are included in the ``SKSheetView`` structure when the condition evaluates to `true`.
+It takes an array of ``SKPage`` structs and processes them for inclusion in the `true` branch of a conditional statement.
+This function returns the provided pages as an array of ``SKPage``, ensuring they are included in the ``SKSheetView`` structure when the condition evaluates to `true`.

 This function is used internally by the ``SKSheetBuilder`` when processing pages passed to an ``SKSheetView`` initializer, such as `@SKSheetBuilder pages: [SKPage]`, to handle the `true` branch of conditional logic in a declarative, SwiftUI-like syntax.